vim-ctrlspace/vim-ctrlspace/README.md

 ### `g:ctrlspace_project_root_markers`

 An array of directory names which presence indicates the project root.
 If no marker is found, you will be asked to confirm you want to collect all files from the current working directory.
-Make it empty to disable.
-Default value: `[".git", ".hg", ".svn", ".bzr", "_darcs"]`
+Make this array empty to disable this functionality.
+Default value: `[".git", ".hg", ".svn", ".bzr", "_darcs"]`.

 ### `g:ctrlspace_unicode_font`